BioContainers/bioconda2biocontainer/README.md

 # bioconda2biocontainer

+*bioconda2biocontainer* includes a series of python scripts and API to query the Biocontainer registry.

+## Scripts

+### *bioconda2biocontainer*

-*bioconda2biocontainer* search the Biocontainer registry and return the image name for a Bioconda package.
+This script search the Biocontainer registry and return the image name for a Bioconda package.
 The images can be sorted by date, size or number of downloads.

-## Basic usage

-### Get latest image for bedtools version 2.27.0
+#### Get latest image for bedtools version 2.27.0

 ```bash
 > bioconda2biocontainer --package_name bedtools --package_version 2.27.0
 quay.io/biocontainers/bedtools:2.27.0--he513fc3_4
 ```

-### Get smaller image for bedtools version 2.27.0
+#### Get smaller image for bedtools version 2.27.0

 ```bash
 > bioconda2biocontainer --package_name bedtools --package_version 2.27.0 --sort_by_size
 quay.io/biocontainers/bedtools:2.27.0--he860b03_3
 ```

-### Get image with more downloads for bedtools version 2.27.0
+#### Get image with more downloads for bedtools version 2.27.0

 ```bash
 > bioconda2biocontainer --package_name bedtools --package_version 2.27.0 --sort_by_download
 quay.io/biocontainers/bedtools:2.27.0--he860b03_3
 ```

-### List all available images for bedtools version 2.27.0
+#### List all available images for bedtools version 2.27.0

 ```bash
 > bioconda2biocontainer --package_name bedtools --package_version 2.27.0 --all